syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

-> Note: GridColumn.GridValidationMode takes higher priority that its behavior overrides SfDataGrid behavior.
+N> GridColumn.GridValidationMode takes higher priority that its behavior overrides SfDataGrid behavior.

 .
 The following are different approaches to validate errors on data.